hallzy/generate-vacation-schedules/README.md

 your terminal emulator to open the terminal.

-Note, that in my test, the script ran significantly slower in cygwin than it did in the Ubuntu Terminal (probably at least 2 minutes.
-The Ubuntu terminal finished running the script in no more than 1 second).
+Note, that in my test, the script ran significantly slower in cygwin than it did in the Ubuntu Terminal (For an execution that produced 222 combinations, it took about 2 seconds on the Ubuntu Terminal, but it took about 6 minutes on Windows in Cygwin).

 ### Mac OSX or Linux